ScilifelabDataCentre/RDM-guidelines/content/topic/human-data-legal-ref.md

 ## Further questions
 If you have further questions regarding sensitive personal data, you are welcome to contact the NBIS data manager (<data@nbis.se>).

-## Further questions
-If you have further questions regarding personal data, you are welcome to contact the NBIS data manager (<data@nbis.se>).